 "We will be among the happiest and healthiest places in the world, where everyone has equal opportunity to achieve their potential.
 We will be a safe and inclusive community, which nurtures its unique heritage and environment and is underpinned by a diverse and successful economy."

-This summary shows that Guernsey is starting from a strong position in relation to OECD member countries.
+This summary shows that Guernsey is starting from a strong position in relation to OECD member countries for many of the areas, but is weaker in others.

 2.1 Our economy